-31st March 2017: The trustees will be holding their Annual General Meeting on Saturday 22nd April 2017 at the Petwood Hotel, Woodhall Spa, Lincs.
-The meeting will start at 4pm.
-Leave a comment if you would like to attend.
+The trustees held their Annual General Meeting on Saturday 22nd April 2017 at the Petwood Hotel, Woodhall Spa, Lincs.
+Ten Friends joined the meeting of the four trustees.

 4th January 2016: The trustees met in Bradford at Classic Connections http://classicconnections.org.uk/ to review 2015 and plan for 2016-2020.
 Our goals remain the same, more accumulation of archive material, scanning photos and articles, publishing books and finding a suitable permanent home to display them all, and cars – our 2020 Vision.